RENTAL ASSISTANCE

 HOPES CENTER DOES NOT HAVE RENTAL ASSISTANCE / SECURITY DEPOSITS

 • Racine County Human Services (through W2/Rescare), 1717 Taylor Avenue (262) 638-6348.
 Emergency Assistance (sometimes including rental assistance) is available for households that have custody of minor children and can demonstrate that they are in a financial crisis.
+This is an emergency assistance and not a long-term rental solution.

-• St. Vincent De Paul (262) 497-2734: St. Vincent De Paul has limited rental assistance available, usually in small amounts to help top up a rental payment if a household had an emergency and can’t pay the entire rent in a given month.
+• St. Vincent De Paul (262) 497-2734: St. Vincent De Paul has limited rental assistance available, usually in small amounts to help top up a rental payment if a household has an emergency and can’t pay the entire rent in a given month.
 They usually want to see that the person has the income needed to pay rent the following month.
 To the best of our knowledge, they do not typically give large amounts for rental assistance or security deposits.

 • Racine Kenosha Community Action Agency: Community Action no longer has WERA Vouchers (Wisconsin Emergency Rental Assistance) available and does not currently have rental assistance.